 Please read and heed any water safety advice, guidance and signage where provided and keep yourself and other safe.
 Our coasts and waters are great places to visit for all the family, but make sure you plan ahead where appropriate.
 For more information, safety guidelines and helpful advice, visit

 Look after others

-What has been amazing about the last few months, is how much we have all helped each other and supported friends, family and our communities when needed.
+What has been amazing about the last year, is how much we have all helped each other and supported friends, family and our communities when needed.
 Please keep that kindness going by considering how your actions affect others when out exploring Scotland.

 Respect the interests of other people

 Behave with courtesy, consideration and awareness.
 Respect the privacy, safety and livelihoods of those living and working in the outdoors, and the needs of other people enjoying the outdoors.

 Manage your expectations: it is key to remember that now restrictions have eased, a lot of outdoor areas have not been operating for a while, so even when they re-open, staff will need time and space to check the access to some paths, clean and service facilities, and generally make sure the area is ready for visitors again.
 As this happens, it is important to be mindful and manage your expectations - be patient and allow staff to do their job before visiting the area.